IHE/ITI.MHDS/input/pagecontent/volume-1.md

 - Audit Log Management
 - Consumption side can be further refined using [mXDE](https://profiles.ihe.net/ITI/TF/Volume1/ch-45.html) and [QEDm](https://www.ihe.net/uploadedFiles/Documents/PCC/IHE_PCC_Suppl_QEDm.pdf)

-The MHDS Profile specifies how a collection of IHE profiles can be used by communities for exchanging health information.
-These IHE profiles include support for patient identification, health document location and retrieval, provider directories, and the protection of privacy and security.
-MHDS shows how several IHE profiles work together to provide a standards-based, interoperable approach to community health information sharing.

 **The IHE IT Infrastructure Domain has published several resources to support document sharing:**